apache/sedona/docs/tutorial/rdd.md

 A distance join query takes as input two Spatial RDD A and B and a distance.
 For each geometry in A, finds the geometries (from B) are within the given distance to it.
 A and B can be any geometry type and are not necessary to have the same geometry type.
 The unit of the distance is explained [here](#transform-the-coordinate-reference-system).

+If you don't want to transform your data and are ok with sacrificing the query accuracy, you can use an approximate degree value for distance.
+Please use [this calculator](https://lucidar.me/en/online-unit-converter-length-to-angle/convert-degrees-to-meters/#online-converter).

 Assume you now have two SpatialRDDs (typed or generic).
 You can use the following code to issue an Distance Join Query on them.

 === "Scala"